William Capel: Career

 William Capel was a member of the Worshipful Company of Drapers, who served as Sheriff of the City of London for 1496, and was twice elected Lord Mayor of London, in 1503 and 1510.
 He was elected as a Member of Parliament for the City of London from 1511 to 1515.

 His London mansion stood in the vicinity of the present London Stock Exchange and of Capel Court (named after him, now a short sidestreet or walkway) in the City of London.
-He added a south chapel to his parish church of St Bartholomew-by-the-Exchange (demolished in 1840) in the City.
+He added a south chapel to his parish church of St Bartholomew-by-the-Exchange in the City.
 He purchased the estate of Hadham Hall in the parish of Little Hadham, Hertfordshire, which remained in the Capell family from many generations.
 A new house was later built there, whether on the site of the old hall or on a new site is uncertain, which became the seat of his Capell descendants from the 1570s onwards.

+Capel loaned money on the security of jewellery.
+In April 1489, he lent money to a goldsmith Symond Garardson on the security of a group of diamond and ruby rings.
+Capel lent £100 to Elizabeth of York in 1502.
+As mayor of London, he had some dealings with two officers of Henry VII, Richard Empson and Edmund Dudley.
+Capel was fined for a perceived lapse in regulating customs in 1495, and his penalty was mitigated by the intercession of the courtier and Lord Chamberlain, Giles Daubeney, 1st Baron Daubeney.
+Capel was censured again in a legal court in 1504, he had to pay for pardons for himself and his son Giles Capel.
+In 1507, William Capel was imprisoned for not acting against the circulation of counterfeit money, by a jury said to have been influenced by Dudley and Empson.